 Web application developed to assist MCCC faculty in creating Course Alignment Documents.
 Allows interactive input of repetitive elements and granular building of document sections.

 Frontend was developed with vanilla JS, jQueryUI, and Semantic UI.
 Backend was developed with PHP, using TinyButStrong and its OpenTBS plugin to produce the document files.

-With MercerOnline providing content and support, I’ve created a site for MCCC which provides teaching/LMS resources, and training information.
-The site is also the home of various conferences held at the college, including the EL21C conference and the Leaders’ Symposium.
+With MercerOnline providing content and support, I created a site for MCCC which provides teaching resources, LMS support resources, and training information.
+The site is also the home of various conferences held at the college, including the Engaging Learners in the 21st Century conference and the Leaders Symposium.

 Graphic created for the independent documentary Gear Girls, currently in production.
 Also in use by the subject of the doc, an all-girls, all-PoC robotics team.

-Video games have been my passion since I was two years old, my first games finally being designed in college (ca. 2012).
-I’ve run the gamut since then, from level progression and layout, to 2D/3D asset creation, to music, to voiceover, to writing, the list goes on.
+Video games have been my passion since I was a toddler, my first games finally being designed in college.
+I’ve run the gamut since then; from level progression and layout, to 2D/3D asset creation, to music, to voiceover, to writing, the list goes on.

-Below is a selection of the games I’ve made.
-If you want to see more head on over to my Itch.io page!
+The following is a selection of the games I’ve made, with more on my Itch.io page:

 A reimagining/retelling of Jack and the Beanstalk made with Twine!
 The Sieve and the Siphon takes the source material and turns it on its head, reimagining all aspects I saw fit to.
 The theme of the jam was to “retell a fairy tale or legend.”
 You can play it right in your browser!

 A survival-horror-ish adventure made with the Godot engine!
 The Labyrinthine Night pits you against a winding forest maze as you search for your lost family members.
 This was intended for entry into No Excuses Game Jam 1, which had the theme “lost family”.
 Try your luck on Windows, Mac, or Linux!